-My parents were married in Dublin, Ireland.
-But they soon moved to England seeking work.
+My parents met in Dublin, Ireland.
+But they soon moved to England seeking economic opportunity.
 I was born in the north of England (Leeds) while Dad was working in a factory making bath tubs (that’s what it says on my birth certificate)..

 My parents moved to London where my Dad worked as a mechanic on The Tubes (the subway).
 My Mother worked in a firecracker factory.
 While my parents worked, I was taken care of by a kindly women we called “Mrs. P.”, who ran an informal daycare in her home.
 Mrs. P. planned on sending her children to university to study science.
 She always encouraged my mother to do the same with me.

 I lived in London during the time of The Great Smog; a weather inversion.
 At that time London was fueled by coal and was already a smokey place.
 But the inversion made things much worse.
 Eleven thousand people died from effects of the Great Smog, mostly the elderly and infants.
 The results of The Great Smog formed the nascent beginnings of the world environmental movement.
 I was, of course, an infant at the time, and my parents were terrified.
 Initially they though of moving to South Africa or Rhodesia.
 But then apartheid was explained to them and they would have none of that.

 They wanted to immigrate to the USA, but the quotas for Irish were already filled.
 So they chose Canada.
 My father went to the Canadian embassy in Ireland and borrowed the equivalent of $80 to pay his fare on a cargo ship (the “Arosa Sun”) to Canada.
 Dad signed a promissory note that said he would pay the money back when he got to Canada by making payments or by picking potatoes on a Canadian farm for two months.
 I lived in Kilkenny, Ireland (with my mother and her two aunts) while Dad took the slow-boat to the New World.